-Whereas marketing teams were still trying to convince senior leadership that social media was “business-critical,” now the value of social across functions is clearer than ever, the report finds.
+Marketing teams were previously trying to convince senior leadership that social media was “business-critical,” but now the value of social across functions is clearer than ever, the report finds.

 But the new responsibilities of social teams come with new challenges.
 Creating the outcomes businesses have come to expect from social calls for more talent.
 More than half of marketers (52%) say that finding experienced talent is their number one challenge this year.